mccurdyc/goblogs/docker-multi-stage-builds/1516462786-docker-multi-stage-builds.md

 ### Building and Running Go on a Different Operating System

-Additionally, if we wanted to build a binary that would be executable on an operating system or processor architecture other than the that of the development environment, we can again leverage the Go Toolchain's `build` command, except this time setting two environment variables.
+To build a binary that would be executable on an operating system or processor architecture other than the that of the development environment, we can again leverage the Go Toolchain's `build` command, except this time setting two environment variables.
-In this example, we will be build a binary for a system running a security-oriented, lightweight distribution of Linux, namely [Alpine](https://alpinelinux.org/).
+In this example, we will be build a binary for [Alpine](https://alpinelinux.org/), a system running a security-oriented, lightweight distribution of Linux.
 In order to build the binary for this distribution of Linux, we need to set `GOOS=linux` and `GOARCH=amd64`.
-Now, our build command looks as follows:
+Now, our build command is:

 ```
 $ GOOS=linux GOARCH=amd64 go build -o bin/hello .